tuket/web_hugo/content/notes/asm/gdb_asm.md

 ni
 ```

-Step one instruction (unline the previous, this will enter function calls):
+Step one instruction (unlike the previous, this will enter function calls):
 ```
 si
 ```